nazirov91/abextransport-firebase/README.md

 - Accepted vehicle types: `Car`, `sedan`, `Boat`, `Motorcycle`, `Pickup`, `pickup_2_doors`, `SUV`, `Van`, `RV`, `Travel Trailer`, `ATV`, `Convertible`, `Coupe`, `Other`.
 - The function is exposed at `/api/quote` locally and in production via Firebase Hosting rewrites, so the client app can call it without hard-coding region-specific URLs.
 - The same `VITE_USE_FUNCTIONS_EMULATOR=true` flag makes the quote form target the emulator when running `npm run dev`.

+## Customer Support Hub

+- The Contact section now highlights real-time concierge options (call, text, email, callback scheduling) instead of a form.
+- Update the CTA targets in `client/src/components/ContactSection.tsx` if phone numbers or scheduling links change.
+- Because there is no email form, no SendGrid credentials are required for the marketing site any longer.

 ## Firebase Integration